juanmalunatic/silvereye/silverapp/README.md

 - Show 3D human model which updates live from the sensor stream.
 	Be sure to save references prior to showing the model, or else.
-- TO-DO Fix CPU rendering lag when the system is left running for 2minutes>.
+- TO-DO Fix CPU rendering lag when the system is left running for 2+ minutes.

 ### Sagittal angles